 Internal Curing Q&A:

 Jeff Speck, a past chairman of the C09.21 subcommittee credits the past decade of intensified research and industry collaboration for the expedient progress made on writing and passing the standard.
-Speck is vice president of sales and marketing for Big River Industries, a producer of high-quality expanded clay lightweight aggregates (LWA) based in Alpharetta, Ga.
+Speck is General Sales Manager of Trinity Expanded Shale & Clay, a producer of high-quality expanded clay lightweight aggregates (LWA) based in Arlington, TX.
 He chaired the subcommittee tasked with drafting the standard for five years; and, although his term expired in December 2011, Speck remains active on the subcommittee.
 Here, he details the standards process and explains why the specification of using pre-moistened LWA for internal curing (IC) of concrete is important to the industry and for engineers and contractors.

 Q: What led to the aggregates industry developing a standard to specify lightweight aggregates for internal curing?